Introduction:

 Explanation:

-1. Header Files: The program includes the necessary header files: <iostream>
+1. Header Files: The program includes the necessary header files: <iostream> for input and output, <string>

-for string manipulation, and <algorithm>
+for string manipulation, and <algorithm> for functions like transform.

 2. Function isPalindrome: This function takes a string as input and checks if it is a palindrome.